BOSTON -- No Clay Buchholz? No problem for the again-surging Boston Red Sox, who are back in first place in the American League East.

 Cloyd entered the game having worked 13 1/3 innings in the majors this year, allowing no home runs.
 By the time he reached 14 innings, he had surrendered two.

-NOTES: Former Boston RHP Jonathan Papelbon returned for the first time as a visiting player, the Red Sox saluting him with a video tribute that ended with the fans giving him an ovation.
+NOTES: The Red Sox are 21-3 when scoring first.
+Boston is 22-9 in its last 31 games against Philly, 8-2 at Fenway. ...
+Former Sox closer Jonathan Papelbon returned for the first time as a visiting player, the club saluting him with a video tribute that ended with the fans giving him an ovation.
 He waved to the crowd.
 Before the game, he said, "It's an absolute thrill to be here at this park again and hopefully get on the mound and pitch.
 I think this is one of my all-time favorite mounds to pitch off." ...
+Young is in an 0-for-22 tailspin, dropping to .260. ...
 Buchholz threw on flat ground Monday and isn't expected to miss a full turn. ...
-Boston RHP Ryan Dempster, who has thrown 212 pitches and walked 10 in just 7 2/3 innings over his last two starts, faces surging Phillies LHP Cliff Lee on Tuesday night.
+Boston's Ryan Dempster, who has thrown 212 pitches and walked 10 in just 7 2/3 innings over his last two starts, faces a surging Cliff Lee on Tuesday night.
 Lee is coming off a shutout and has allowed four runs in 31 innings over four starts. ...
 RHP Daniel Bard, who walked five Double-A hitters May 15, hasn't pitched since, the Boston Globe reporting Bard has been given a "break" to work on things away from the games. ...
-The Sox will activate Franklin Morales on Tuesday, and he'll be a third lefty in the bullpen.
-Morales has been out all season due to a sore lower back. ...
-Boston came in 116-64 (.644) all-time against the National League, the best interleague mark in the majors. ...
-Both teams wore special uniforms and hats (letter and numbers in camouflage) in honor of Memorial Day.
+Morales (lower back) has been out all season and will be the third lefty in the Red Sox bullpen. ...
+Boston is 117-64 all-time against the National League, the best mark in the majors. ...
+Both teams wore special uniforms and hats (letter and numbers on the uniforms and the hats in camouflage) in honor of Memorial Day.